 Can we profit from fan preservations?

-The answer is yes, and we would certainly like to.
-However the only example I know of personally is Gulliver’s Travels released by Thunderbean Animation.
+We don’t profit from films in our archive that are under current copyright.
+We would certainly like to, but this will only be possible with cooperation of the rightsholder or where the work is public domain.
 It’s very difficult to get distribution rights to films that we would like to produce our own restorations of.
 Unfortunately with present copyright laws most unauthorised preservations simply get indefinitely vaulted, however some also find their way onto the web.
 To complicate matters further, many older films (as many as 20% of films pre-1960) are orphaned works for whom their rightful copyright owners are not known.

 Why create fan preservations?